DizonCordero/javascript-beginners-curriculum/README.md

 That Hack Reactor thing you did sounds pretty cool, but where do I start?
 ```

 This is what every friend who expresses even remote interest at what I've been up to for the past year asks.
-This list of resources is structured around one goal: To get you prepared to take Hack Reactor's admissions interview.
+This list of resources is structured around one goal: To get you prepared to take Hack Reactor and its sister schools' (Telegraph Academy, MakerSquare, Hack Reactor Remote) admissions interview.

 Some of these resources will be paid ones.
 I've used them myself and have found tremendous value in them.
 Sure there's free alternatives you can scrap together, but I'm not going to bother listing them because I don't think they're good enough.